• facebook

 • Encoder

-It refers to the device which programs data compression.
+This refers to the device which programs data compression.

 • Decoder

-Compressed Vs. Uncompressed images
+Compressed Vs. uncompressed images

-Ways to avoid issues arising out of compression of RAW images.
+Ways to avoid issues arising out of compression of RAW images

 Ways to avoid deterioration or loss of quality of images due to compression can be listed below: